zhivkopetrov/resource_utils/README.md

 # resource_utils

-**A static C++ library, which provided auto-generated description for Images, Fonts, Sounds** The descriptions:
+**A static C++ library, which provided auto-generated description for assets**

+Supported assets:
+- Images
+- Fonts
+- Sounds

+The assets:
-- are generated from a command line tools, resource_builder.
+- are generated from a command line tool  called "resource_builder".
 The tool can be found here - https://github.com/zhivkopetrov/tools
 - can easily be imported with this library using the ResourceLoader class